Aliremu/ventea/README.md

 # ventea

-> An ECS based game engine built with TypeScript with WebGL and WebGPU support and NVidia PhysX.
+> An ECS based game engine built in TypeScript with WebGL and WebGPU support and NVidia PhysX integration.

 ## Table of contents